nanos-world/docs/scripting/static_classes/Assets.rst

     - Returns an array of tables containing information about all loaded Asset Packs ``[{Name, Path, Author, Version}, ...]``

   * - :term:`table`
+    - GetAnimations(:term:`string` AssetPackPath)
+    - Returns an array of strings containing all Animation Assets Keys from an AssetPack

+  * - :term:`table`
     - GetMaps(:term:`string` AssetPackPath)
     - Returns an array of strings containing all Map Asset Keys from an AssetPack

   * - :term:`table`
-    - GetStaticMeshes(:term:`string` AssetPackPath)
+    - GetParticles(:term:`string` AssetPackPath)
-    - Returns an array of strings containing all Static Mesh Assets Keys from an AssetPack
+    - Returns an array of strings containing all Particle Assets Keys from an AssetPack

   * - :term:`table`
+    - GetSounds(:term:`string` AssetPackPath)
+    - Returns an array of strings containing all Sound Assets Keys from an AssetPack

+  * - :term:`table`
     - GetSkeletalMeshes(:term:`string` AssetPackPath)
     - Returns an array of strings containing all Skeletal Mesh Asset Keys from an AssetPack

   * - :term:`table`
-    - GetSounds(:term:`string` AssetPackPath)
-    - Returns an array of strings containing all Sound Assets Keys from an AssetPack

-  * - :term:`table`
-    - GetAnimations(:term:`string` AssetPackPath)
+    - GetStaticMeshes(:term:`string` AssetPackPath)
-    - Returns an array of strings containing all Animation Assets Keys from an AssetPack
+    - Returns an array of strings containing all Static Mesh Assets Keys from an AssetPack

   * - :term:`table`
     - GetOthers(:term:`string` AssetPackPath)